-Simmons First National Corporation (the "Company") is primarily engaged in providing a full range of banking services to individual and corporate customers through its subsidiaries and their branch banks with offices in Arkansas, Kansas, Missouri and Tennessee.
-The Company is subject to competition from other financial institutions.
-The Company also is subject to the regulation of certain federal and state agencies and undergoes periodic examinations by those regulatory authorities.
+Simmons First National Corporation (the "Company") is primarily engaged in providing a full range of banking services to individual and corporate customers through its subsidiaries and their branch banks with offices.
+We are headquartered in Pine Bluff, Arkansas and conduct banking operations in communities throughout Arkansas, Colorado, Kansas, Missouri, Oklahoma, Tennessee and Texas.
+We offer consumer, real estate and commercial loans, checking, savings and time deposits from our 200 financial centers conveniently located throughout our market areas.
+Additionally, we offer specialized products and services such as credit cards, trust and fiduciary services, investments, agricultural finance lending, equipment lending, insurance and small business administration ("SBA") lending.
+The Company is subject to regulation of certain federal and state agencies and undergoes periodic examinations by those regulatory authorities.

-The consolidated financial statements include the accounts of Simmons First National Corporation and its subsidiaries.
+The consolidated financial statements include the accounts of Simmons First National Corporation and its subsidiaries, including Simmons Bank, Bank SNB and Southwest Bank.
 Significant intercompany accounts and transactions have been eliminated in consolidation.